Mahopac Central School District

 Mahopac Central School District is a school district headquartered in Mahopac, New York.

 History

 Circa 2014 superintendent Thomas J. Manko left his position.
 The Mahopac school board selected Forest City Regional School District superintendent John Kopicki as the successor, but Kopicki chose not to take the position.

 Anthony DiCarlo became the superintendent in 2018.
 He formerly served as a principal in the New Rochelle School District.
+Following his retirement in 2022, Christine Tona took over as superintendent.
+She stepped down from her role in August 2025, terminating her contract nearly a year-and-a-half earlier than originally anticipated, leaving the district with Frank Miele as interim superintendent.